QCAjaneaodonnell/1701QCA-Assessment1/replicationproject/replication.md

 I would like more deatil about the process of creating a microinteraction.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+I would like to make the Ez-Ki mechanism accessible to all people.
+Therefore, I had to incorporate a microinteraction and simplify the fuction of the Ez-Ki.

 ### Reading: Scott Sullivan, Prototyping Interactive Objects ###